thanhlecongg/rise-hust/content/home/welcome.md

 <br>

-We are *Huynh's Lab* at School of Information and Communication Technology, Hanoi University of Science and Technology.
+We are *RISE (Research group on Intelligent Software Engineering* at School of Information and Communication Technology, Hanoi University of Science and Technology.
 We primarily work at the intersection of software engineering, artificial intelligence, and programming language.